-Included in Retail net sales for the twelve months ended December 31, 2022 and 2021 is \$25.9 and \$17.6 million, respectively, of net sales attributed to the Acquired Brands.
-Retail sales increased due to strong growth in our direct to consumer e-Commerce and marketplace businesses during the year as well as growth in our Lehigh business-to-business platform.
-We have increased our targeted marketing efforts and brand awareness, which led to increased traffic on our branded websites.
+Retail net sales for the twelve months ended December 31, 2023 increased due to strong growth in our direct-to-consumer e-commerce business.
+We have enhanced our targeted marketing efforts, primarily through digital marketing, allowing us to increase brand awareness and engage more directly with consumers, which led to increased traffic on our branded websites throughout the year.